 What can be said about Meares' poetry?

-A quick look will tell you that Meares wrote 11 poetry books during the Stillness Meditation period.
+A quick look will tell you that Meares wrote 11 poetry books.
 The poetry formed part of his method as is explained in the first book.
 In addition, the first book has a couple of poems from each of the 11 poetry books to a total of 33.
-These samples will give you some poems to read in the way Meares intended.
+These samples give you some poems to read in the way Meares intended.
 You will likely decide that the poetry is helpful.
 The samples will also help you to decide which of Meares' poetry books to get.

 The second book has a first line index of each of Meares' poetry books.
-Again, the idea is for the reader to be able to form an impression about the various poetry books and then choose one or two they like the sound of.
+Again, the idea is that the reader forms an impression and then chooses one or two they like the sound of.
 Of course, the second book does not have samples of complete poems - it only lists first lines.
 From point of view of the poetry, you would be better off getting the first book and then getting the second book if you can't decide which of Meares' poetry books to get.

 Why don't more people mention Ainslie Meares work?